OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Design Variables
 ++++++++++++++++

-Public variables are added to Genetic and become design variables.
-Genetic will vary the set of design variables to search for an optimum.
+IOtraits are added to Genetic and become optimization parameters.
+Genetic will vary the set of parameters to search for an optimum.
 Genetic supports three public variable types:
 :term:`Float`, :term:`Int`, and :Term:`Enum`.
-These public variable types can be used as design variables in any optimization.
+These types can be used as parameters in any optimization.

 You add design variables to Genetic using the ``add_parameter`` method.